-ALL PRINTED MATERIALS posted on campus (besides using bulletin boards) must be attached to the surface by using blue painter's tape.
-Blue tape is supplied by SMCX Involvement.
-Visit Suite 22 of the Burgess Student Center for supply.

-- + Sidewalk chalk is for use on sidewalks only. - + Posters placed anywhere on campus must not contain obscene, suggestive, or offensive language or illustrations. - + Advertisements are not permitted that promote alcohol or any other product or service that is not compatible within the guidelines of SMC. - + Posters should clearly identify the sponsoring organization or individual. - + Sponsoring organizations or individuals should remove posters no later than three days after the advertised event or deadline has passed.
-Non-dated materials should be removed or replaced whenever they become damaged or worn. - + Posters can be placed on bulletin boards (with thumb tacks, push-pins, or staples). - + Posters may not be placed on entryway building doors (other than individual residence hall rooms), trees, lampposts or fences. - + Posters are strictly prohibited from being placed over any door window.
+- All printed materials posted on campus must be attached to the surface by using blue painter's tape, unless utilizing a bulletin board.
+Blue tape is available for all from SMCX Involvement. - Sidewalk chalk is for use on sidewalks only. - Posters placed anywhere on campus may not contain obscene, suggestive, or offensive language or illustrations. - + Advertisements promoting any event, product, or service that is not compatible within the guidelines of SMC are not permitted. - + Posters should clearly identify the sponsoring organization or individual. - Sponsoring organizations or individuals should remove posters no later than three days after the advertised event or deadline has passed.
+Non-dated materials should be removed or replaced whenever they become damaged or worn. - Posters can be placed on bulletin boards (with thumb tacks, push-pins, or staples). - Posters may not be placed on entryway building doors (other than individual residence hall rooms), trees, lampposts or fences. - + Posters are strictly prohibited from being placed over any door window.